thiagoleitecarvalho/ConverterToPdf/README.md

 ## Docs

-To find the documentation, go to Wiki of this repository.
+To find the User Guide, click [here](https://github.com/thiagoleitecarvalho/ConverterToPdf/wiki).
+The Java Docs, is available in [ConverterToPdf Docs](#).

 ## FAQ